At your Service: Servers and Clients#

 The Service Server was quite painless, but it doesn’t do much.
 The Service Client might be a bit more on the painful side for the uninitiated.

-ROS2 rclpy Service Clients are implemented using an asyncio logic (More info).
-In this tutorial, we briefly introduce unavoidable async concepts in Python’s asyncio, but for any extra understanding, it’s better to check the official documentation.
+In rclpy, service clients are implemented using an asyncio logic (more info).
+In this tutorial, we briefly introduce unavoidable async concepts in Python’s asyncio.
+For extra understanding, please check the official documentation.

 TL;DR Creating a Service Client (using a callback)